AntonC9018/Hopper_University_Paper/paper.md

 Now, imagine the same scenario but amplified 100 times: there are hundreds of properties and behaviors any entity could have.
 This is impossile to model with a hierarchy.

-Se second point is that the entites, if they are modeled as instances of static types, cannot alter their behavior at runtime.
+The second point is that the entites, if they are modeled as instances of static types, cannot alter their behavior at runtime.
 In a real game, the player may start of not having the ability to dig, but once thay acquire a pickaxe, they may learn this new ability.
 However, you cannot dynamically modify the `Player` type to become able to dig.
 Making it able to dig off the start likewise does not make sense, because it learned to do it *eventually*.